goel1987/exericise1/README.md

 - [ ] submit the repository and the hosted github pages to Canvas

 ## Self-Reflection:
+I feel that I have to review javascript and github again.
+I had not used github a lot in previous classes but need to review it again.
+It is an essential part of programming and need to do better on it.
+I had not taken javascript , html/css in awhile and will plan to review the subjects.

 ### How long it took me to finish this?
+It took to long.
+I should have been able to complete it faster.
+I need to review the material again.
 -----------------------